M64GitHub/movy/perf-tst/README.md

 - Gap between this and sum of parts shows hidden overhead
 - Helps identify optimization opportunities

-Together, these tests provide a complete picture of rendering performance from pixels to terminal output.

 ## Interpreting Results

 A few rules of thumb when looking at the data: